 The rest of this piece will consist of the 8 lessons I learned from my experience and I share these in the hope that they may help you too.
 They are part lessons, part advice and some tips, but nonetheless I feel you’ll find some valuable insights that can be used in planning your own career change.

 We begin with one of the most important points, it’s great that you’ve been honest with yourself and recognised it’s time for something new.
 Now you need to figure out what’s next?
 Where do you want to take your talents and what does that next role look like?

 - What do you enjoy doing?
 Are you a creator, do you like number crunching or are you a people person etc. What’s your career driver?

 - What skills do you currently have and which skills would you like to develop?
 These can be from both a personal and professional perspective.

 - Where are those skills and the things you enjoy best applied?

-- Are you aware of anyone who is doing the role you want?
-If so, talk to them about their skillset and thoughts on the industry
+- Are you aware of anyone who is doing the role you want right now?
+If so, talk to them about their skillset and thoughts on the industry.

-In my case, I had taken a few months to ponder these questions and came to the conclusion that I was really interested in Learning and Development, more specifically the marketing, communications and engagement side of this world.
+In my case, I had taken a few months to ponder these questions and came to the conclusion that I was really interested in learning and development.

 When I knew roughly what I wanted to do, I began to seek out those who were already working in this field for some research.